Guinea pig or hamster? They look similar, but they’re very different pets.

 Guinea pigs belong to the Caviidae family and hamsters are members of the Cricetidae family.

-There are 26 species of hamsters in the wild that live in parts of Europe (Greece, Romania, Belgium) and Asia (northern China) and the Middle East.
+There are 26 species of hamsters in the wild that live in parts of Europe, Asia, and the Middle East.
+Most hamsters kept as pets are Syrian hamsters.

 Size